Who can submit a nomination?

 Can home schoolers nominate?

 Absolutely!
 Home schoolers follow the same processes as school nominators.
-Obviously, we do NOT discourage parents from nominating in this case.
+Obviously, we do NOT discourage parents from nominating in this specific case.

 What pieces are required for a nomination?